zygomedia/hobo/book/src/styling/selector.md

 # Selector

-hobo selectors mirror css selectors with minor changes, most notably:
+hobo selectors mirror CSS selectors with minor changes, most notably:

 * descendant selectors like `div a` become `div >> a` because Rust doesn't have semantic whitespaces.
 	* selectors like `div.active` work mostly the same (except have to be written like `div.("active")` or `div .("active")`)